mziru/scalable-web-api/README.md

 # web-api-example

 This project contains code for an example RESTful web API with create, read, update, and delete (CRUD) operations and data persistence.
-It is intended to serve as a foundation for developing more complex database interfaces in Python, and it can be run locally or deployed with Google App Engine.
+It is intended to serve as a foundation for developing more complex database interfaces in Python.
+It can be run locally or deployed with Google App Engine.

 The sample data models represent fictional people and Covid-19 test results, which have a one-to-many relationship.
 Each person's Covid status is updated automatically based on their most recent test result.

 Technologies:
--	PostgreSQL for RDBMS
 -	Google App Engine and Google Cloud SQL for cloud deployment
 -	Flask web framework
+-	PostgreSQL for RDBMS
 -	SQLAlchemy for ORM
 -	marshmallow for data object serialization
 -	Swagger for API design and documentation (OpenAPI Specification)

+Database configuration:

 The app requires a PostgreSQL database connection to run.
 To set this up, add a file to the base directory called "postgres_uri.txt" containing the URI for the database that you would like to use.